-Any absence for reasons other than those listed as EXCUSED ABSENCES is unexcused.
-The District is required by law to seek an explanation from the parent/guardian (a written note or verbal justification) regarding all absences within ten (10) days.
-The student may be classified as truant (refer to Truancy section) and this could be grounds for referral to the School Attendance Review Board (SARB) and to the City or District Attorney's Office.
+Absences for which no explanation is provided or absences for reasons other than those listed as EXCUSED ABSENCES (above) may be considered unexcused.
+Los Angeles Unified is required by law to seek an explanation from the parent/guardian (a written note or verbal justification) regarding all absences within ten (10) days.
+Students with unexcused absences may be classified as truant (refer to Truancy section), and this could be grounds for referral to the School Attendance Review Board (SARB) and to the City or District Attorney's Office.